DroidKaigi/conference-app-2021/README.md

 This `state`, `effectFlow` and `dispatch` are created from ViewModel.

 `state` represents the state that the UI should display.
-`effectFlow` represents a temporary event such as a Snackbar display.
+`effectFlow` represents a one-time event such as a Snackbar display.
 And `dispatch` represents a change of state.